Parth-Bhovad/git-clone-cli/README.md

 ## Contributing
 Got an idea to improve this tool?
 Found a bug?
 PRs and issues are welcome!
 Fork the repo, make your changes, and let’s build cool stuff together.

-## License
-MIT — see the LICENSE file for details.

 ## Parth’s Note:
 > This was a curiosity-driven project for learning purposes, but who knows — maybe it’ll inspire someone else to peek under the hood too.